lzap/snap-guest/README.md

 Credits and license
 -------------------

-The script is distributed under public domain.
+The script is distributed as public domain.

 Original script was written by Red Hat folks (Jason Dobies, Shannon Hughes, Mike McCune and others), I have slightly modified it, I was using it and after few improvements I decided to share it with the world.

+Special thanks to all who improve this set of scripts.
+See AUTHORS for full list.

 vim: tw=79:fo+=w